IndiferenteJack/spoilerbbcode/README.md

-# spoilerbbcode
-phpBB Spoiler BBcode
+# phpBB Modern Spoiler BBCode
+Install
+1.Go to the acp board of phpbb3 > messages > bbcode.